Intelligent-Instruments-Lab/iil.is/src/routes/news/latent-soundings.md

 ## Registration

-Register for the workshop: https://forms.office.com/e/EyEhb41yzR
+WORKSHOP IS FULL

+Thank you for your interest!

 ## Latent Soundings: A practical introduction to Neural Audio Synthesis